anubhavpandey-tech/Movie-Recommender/README.md

-## ✅ Solution
+## ✅ General Info
 The Goal of this project is to build a Content-based movie recommendation system that recommend movies to a user by using the similarity of movies.
 This recommender system recommends movies based on their description or features.
 This application provides shows viewers sentiment(Negative/Positive), the ratings, about the movie and gives a detailed description of the characters in the movie(Date of Birth), Biography and so on.
+Details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using beautifulsoup4

-# Built with 🛠️
+# Built with
 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>
 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/html/html.png"></code>
 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/css/css.png"></code>